Hillary Clinton Has Some Harsh Words For Julian Assange

 "It is not just her constant lying.
 It is not just that she throws off menacing glares and seethes thwarted entitlement," Assange tweeted yesterday.
 "Watch closely.
 Something much darker rides along with it.
 A cold creepiness rarely seen."

-While Assange remains holed up in Ecuador's embassy, WikiLeaks has been harshly criticised by the U.S. intelligence community.
-The whistle-blowing organisation is also the subject of congressional investigations into 2016 Russian election interference.
-CIA Director Mike Pompeo denounced WikiLeaks as a "hostile intelligence service" and former FBI Director James Comey described the organisation's work as "intelligence porn."
+While Assange remains holed up in Ecuador's embassy, WikiLeaks has been harshly criticized by the U.S. intelligence community.
+The whistle-blowing organization is also the subject of congressional investigations into 2016 Russian election interference.
+CIA Director Mike Pompeo denounced WikiLeaks as a "hostile intelligence service" and former FBI Director James Comey described the organization's work as "intelligence porn."

 Advertisement